Beach volleyball at the Summer Olympics: Men's beach volleyball

 The 2012 tournament was played at the Horse Guards Parade in London.
 Emanuel Rego, now paired with Alison Cerutti, got his third straight medal, completing the three podium colors, by reaching the finals, where he lost to Germans Brink and Reckermann.
 Mārtiņš Pļaviņš and Jānis Šmēdiņš from Latvia got the bronze.

 After 16 years, the 2016 tournament again was held in an actual beach, Copacabana Beach in Rio de Janeiro.
 Alison Cerutti, now partnered with Bruno Schmidt, returned to the finals, and won the gold beating Daniele Lupo and Paolo Nicolai of Italy in the finals.
 The Dutch Alexander Brouwer and Robert Meeuwsen completed the podium.

 The 2020 Olympics, held in 2021 after a delay caused by the COVID-19 pandemic, had beach volleyball at Shiokaze Park.
 Norwegians Anders Mol and Christian Sørum won gold, beating in the final Russians Viacheslav Krasilnikov, who had finished 2016 in fourth place, and Oleg Stoyanovskiy.
+Qataris Cherif Younousse and Ahmed Tijan won the bronze medalist, the first ever by Qatar at beach volleyball at the Olympics.
 Brazil missed not only the finals but the podium as a whole for the first time since the inaugural tournament, both pairs eliminated by eventual fourth place team Mārtiņš Pļaviņš and Edgars Točs.

+The 2024 tournament staged at the Eiffel Tower Stadium in Champ de Mars, had the first medal and gold medal ever to won by the Swedes.
+David Åhman and Jonatan Hellvig defeated Germans Nils Ehlers and Clemens Wickler in gold medal match, while impending gold medalists Norwegians Anders Mol and Christian Sørum won bronze medal against Qataris Cherif Younousse and Ahmed Tijan.